usab-skrow/swe-ireland/README.md

 When I think about it, these also apply in most countries in a general sense.
 Certain specifics vary.

-**Disclaimer: All content of this site are personal opinion which may or may not apply for other things**
+**Disclaimer: All content of this site are personal opinion which may or may not apply in your case**